Chia-Network/chialisp-web/docs/puzzles/pooling.md

 We still have `POOL_PUZZLE_HASH`, `P2_SINGLETON_PUZZLE_HASH`, `OWNER_PUBKEY`, and `POOL_REWARD_PREFIX`.
 However, now we also have a new curried in parameter called `RELATIVE_LOCK_HEIGHT`.
 This indicates the amount of time after entering this waiting room that we have to wait before we can spend away to something else.

-Note that relative lock heights are calculated from the time of the *current coin's creation*.
+Note that relative lock heights are calculated from the time of the coin's creation.
 If the coin is spent as part of an absorb, this lock height resets.
 Theoretically, with a large enough lock height and a big enough farmer who wins frequently, this singleton can be "frozen" until the farmer is lucky enough not to win a block within the specified timeframe.

 We still have `Truths`, since this is still a singleton inner puzzle.
 However, the final three arguments are almost completely different.